 While you don't need Errors and Omissions (E&O) insurance, it's probably a good idea.
 This can protect you from litigation if a client feels you made a serious oversight that cost them money.

 There are many organizations that provide home inspector training.
 Here's the full list from the state.
-InterNACHI has a state approved one that is free to members ($50 per month).
+ICA has a state approved one we recommend.
 Alternatively, you can buy courses for a one time fee through national training organizations like ICA.
 ICA's Ohio course is currently $695, but you get the benefit of instructor access and the ability to do your ride along (aka parallel inspections) that are required later.

 This exam costs $225 and you can register for it here.
 You'll probably want to be prepared, it may be different from your certification course.
 In fact, they specifically state they don't follow the Standards of Practice that popular training courses like InterNACHI use.
 Here's a study guide provided by the NHIE.

 This is Ohio's term for "Ride Alongs" and means a supervised inspection in which you inspect a home and write a report.
 The client cannot be yours and must "belong" to the supervisor (meaning, you cannot do this under your own business).